jmhuie/SlicerBiomech/README.md

 18. If the direction of the loading axis is known, a custom neutral axis can be used for relevant computations.
 By default the netural axis is parallel to the horizontal.
 Enter an angle to determine how much the neutral axis deviates from the horizontal.
 Rotates the neutral axis in counter clockwise direction.

 **Note:** To calculate total cross-sectional area or global compactness, a separate solid segment that contains the full structure is required.
+Recommend using the WrapSolidify tool in the Segment Editor module.
+Requires the ExtraSegmentEditorEffects and WrapSolidify extensions.

 19. Click Apply